Montreal Quebec, Canada Travel Guide

 Avis, Budget, Enterprise, Hertz, National, Thrifty operate in Montreal.
 Check DiscoverCars.com for options.

 Minimum age typically 21 (some 25 for specific classes).
-Valid driver's license and major credit card needed.
+Valid driver'a driver's license and major credit card needed.

 Not suggested due to heavy pedestrian traffic, narrow streets, and expensive/not much parking.